Our strategy is to create industry-leading businesses regardless of the market environment.

 In 2007, Pallinghurst identified the coloured gemstone sector as an “overlooked” industry that offered a unique investment opportunity.
 Demand for coloured gemstones by the jewellery and fashion sectors was increasing, but supply was constrained and fragmented due to the lack of large, reliable producers able to consistently deliver sufficient quantities of gemstones.
 Pallinghurst saw an opportunity to unlock value by bringing capital, scale and professionalism to the industry, to which end it assembled a consortium of Pallinghurst Co-Investors, including the Group.

-Pallinghurst’s Audited Annual Report for the year ending 31 December 2016 is now available.
+Pallinghurst’s Interim Report for the year period ending 30 June 2017 is now available

-NAV Per Share is based on net assets divided by the number of ordinary shares in issue at 31 December 2016.
+NAV Per Share is based on net assets divided by the number of ordinary shares allotted at 30 June 2017.

 A landmark agreement was reached between KellTech and the Zimbabwean

 government, that could lead to a US$500 million investment in beneficiation in Zimbabwe.